jlgingrich/Disnake-Docker/readme.md

 # Disnake-Docker

-This container image provides a simple way to rapidly iterate on Discord bots using the [Disnake](https://docs.disnake.dev/en/stable/index.html) Python library.
+This container image provides a simple way to develop Discord bots using the [Disnake](https://docs.disnake.dev/en/stable/index.html) Python library.

 ## Use